boochow/prologue_tools/README.md

 Usage:

 ``
- prlg2mnlgxd [--osc N] filename.prlgprog
+ prlg2mnlgxd [-n] [--osc N] filename.prlgprog
 ``

-This writes the program file for minilogue xd "`file.mnlgxdprog`" into the same directory as the input file.
+`prlog2mnlgxd` reads a Prologue program file `filename.prlgprog`, then translate it for minilogue XD and writes the program file for minilogue xd "`filename.mnlgxdprog`" into the same directory as the input file.
+When `-n` is specified, nothing will be written while all conversion warnings are still printed.

 When `--osc N` is specified,  the user oscillator slot number is forced to be N.